bonanitech/blog/_posts/2020-10-31-how-to-trigger-a-node-red-flow-from-the-home-assistant-ui.md

 <br />

-This will create the this button.
+This will create button below.

 <br />